Dundalk F.C.: First successes (1930–1949)

 With a new manager, Steve Wright, Dundalk finished as runners-up in both the League and the FAI Cup in 1930–31, and they won that season's LFA President's Cup, defeating Shamrock Rovers 7–3 in a replay to take the trophy.
-Proof that they could compete at a national level gave the management committee the confidence to form a membership-based limited company, 'Dundalk A.F.C.
+The club was then reorganised as a membership-based limited company, 'Dundalk A.F.C.
 Limited', in January 1932.

 They became the first team from outside Dublin to win a league title in the 1932–33 season, sealing it in Dalymount Park with their first victory over Bohemians.
 In becoming champions, they also became the first team from outside Dublin or Belfast to win a league title in Ireland since the inception of the original Irish League in 1890.
+After winning the league title in 1932–33, they were runners-up once in the League, once in the Shield, twice in the FAI Cup, and twice in the Dublin City Cup, before winning the 1937–38 City Cup—their first national cup final victory.

 Hoping to improve revenue, the club decided to move from the Athletic Grounds to a new ground—'Oriel Park'—in 1936.

-After winning the league title, they were runners-up eight times across the five main competitions (League, Shield, FAI Cup, Dublin City Cup and Leinster Senior Cup), before winning the 1937–38 City Cup—their first cup final victory.
 They won their first FAI Cup (in their fourth appearance in the final) with victory over Cork United in Dalymount Park in 1942.
 Five weeks later, they won the inaugural Dublin and Belfast Inter-City Cup to become (unofficially) 'Champions of All Ireland'.
 The following September, in the new season, the City Cup was won for a second time.

 During the mid-1940s, the management committee relied on player sales to English clubs to bankroll the club, as gate receipts alone did not meet its running costs.
 After missing out in both the League and the City Cup by a point in 1947–48, the committee decided to invest the surplus from its transfer dealings on several professional players from Scotland and a player-coach, Ned Weir.
 The investment paid off when the City Cup was won for a third time at the start of the new season by topping its new league format unbeaten, while the club's second FAI Cup was won with victory over Shelbourne in the 1949 final.
 But the new team fell short in both the Shield and the League and, despite the cup double and improved gate receipts, the additional income was not enough to cover the increase in costs.